OSM2030/OSM2030/README.md

 I am a student of Computer Science and Design who builds projects with Python, Django, and APIs.
 My work includes a Food Redistribution Platform and a Job Portal API.
 I also have experience from the Amazon ML Challenge.

-I am currently expanding my skills in Data Science, AI, and deployment tools like TensorFlow and Docker.
+I am currently expanding my skills in Data Science, AI, and deployment tools like TensorFlow.

 ---